This Is Not a Placeholder

 Benjamin’s Flow of Traffic?

-Yesterday, I described the locals' view here in Summit County about how the tourists drive, but today I need to speak just for--and of--myself.
+Yesterday, I described the locals’ view here in Summit County about how the tourists drive, but today I need to speak just for–and of–myself.

 I practice flow, I teach flow, I do my best to live in flow.
 Get me going, and I’ll get all mystical, asserting that the energy we channel in flow is in fact the great universal energy of which we’re all a part.
 I’ll make grand pronouncements that that energy, in its purest form, is Love.